Responsible JavaScript: Part I

 <span>s don’t.

-<button>that only does what’s bound to it.
-If we intend to do something prior to submitting a form, then we should add
+- If we intend to do something on the client side prior to submitting a form, then we should move the action bound to the

 onClickhandler to the